VernonGrant/sidekick.el/README.md

 #### Modifying a mode's associated files

-The blow list specifies the default mode - **file associations**.
-These associations **allow you to search for specific file types on a per mode basis**.
+The blow list specifies the default mode - file associations.
+These associations allow you to search for specific file types on a per mode basis.
 For example, if your using `web-mode` for HTML files, it might also be useful to search for a symbol inside `SCSS` and `Javascirpt` files.

 | Mode            | Files                  |